 * Can benefit both Chronic and Acute pain.

-* JOINTS: acts at synovium to reduce pain and inflammation.
+JOINT HEALTH: The laser is able to act at the synovium to reduce pain and inflammation.

 * Good for swollen joints, OA.
 Safe over total joints/ metal implants.

-* TISSUE HEALING: helps increase fibroblastic, osteoblastic, tenocyte activity.
+TISSUE HEALING: It helps increase fibroblastic, osteoblastic, tenocyte activity.

 * Microcirculation and neovascularization both increase.
 Promotes tissue healing.